 Cigarette smokers have a 25 times greater chance of developing lung cancer than non-smokers and smokers tend to die earlier than the average person.
 Take care of yourself so that you can stick around for those you love.
 When you stop smoking, it also protects everybody around you from the harmful effects of second-hand smoke.

 The average pack of cigarettes in the United States costs around $6.50, according to the American Cancer Society.
 So, smoking a pack a day is like throwing more $2,300 down the drain each year.
 In ten years, that's more $23,000—enough to buy a new car—up in smoke.

 In addition to diminishing your overall health, smoking is linked with absenteeism—frequently being away from work—along with your higher health care utilization and costs.
 The Centers for Disease Control and Prevention (CDC) reports tobacco use causes at least $96 billion a year in direct medical costs and another $97 billion annually in lost productivity due to sickness and premature death.
 In general, smokers tend to be less productive at their jobs than former smokers and nonsmokers.

 When you stop smoking, it greatly reduces your risk for many diseases and early death.
 Visit the "5 Tips to Quit" interactive slideshow on the top right of you're the webpage to learn how you can start your journey toward a tobacco-free you today.

-Make November 19th your first day—of many—free from tobacco.
+Make this day your first day — of many — free from smoking and tobacco.
 Don't delay; get help quitting now.

 Your agency may provide free one-on-one support to help you quit.
 Choose your agency from the drop down menu to get started.
 If your agency isn't listed in the drop down, you still have tobacco cessation support.
 Simply visit OPM's guide to find out how to access your service.